opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 # Data Store API Specification

-This specification is part of our <a href="https://github.com/opendatamesh-initiative/odm-specification-datastoreapi" target="_blank">Data Store API project:octicons-link-external-24:</a> on GitHub, consult it for any further information.

 #### Version 1.0.0-DRAFT
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) [RFC2119](https://tools.ietf.org/html/rfc2119) [RFC8174](https://tools.ietf.org/html/rfc8174) when, and only when, they appear in all capitals, as shown here.